sbabbi/engunits/README.md

     auto steel_fracture_toughness = 50.0_MPa * si::meter_<1,2>(); // Megapascal * sqrt(m)
 ```

-What about derived units?
-Actually `quantity` accepts a list of units after the underlying type, so you can have:
+What about derived units? `quantity` accepts a list of units after the underlying type, so you can have:

 ```cpp
     using second_ = engunits::second_;